MicrosoftDocs/SupportArticles-docs/support/windows-server/system-management-components/troubleshoot-wmi-high-cpu-issues.md

 :::image type="content" source="media/troubleshoot-wmi-high-cpu-issues/task-manager-details.png" alt-text="Screenshot shows the details via task manager.":::

-Go to **Task Manager** > **Services**, sort by **Name** and locate the Winmgmt service.
+Go to **Task Manager** > **Services**, sort by **Name**, and locate the Winmgmt service.
 Make a note of the PID.
 Right-click the service and select **Go to details** to locate the *svchost.exe* process as follows:

 :::image type="content" source="media/troubleshoot-wmi-high-cpu-issues/task-manager-services.png" alt-text="Screenshot shows the services via task manager.":::

-In the example, out of three *WmiPrvse.exe* instances, PID 3648 is located, that consumes around 25% CPU.
+In the example, out of three *WmiPrvse.exe* instances, PID 3648 is located, which consumes around 25% of CPU usage.
 Winmgmt is hosted under the *svchost.exe* process with PID 2752.

 ### Understand the CPU consumption

 This involves mainly observing the overall CPU consumption and the PID identified.
-It's important to note down when, how and the frequency of the CPU consumption.
+It's important to note when, how, and the frequency of the CPU consumption.

 Assess the situation by understanding if the CPU consumption is high during a specific time.
-Check if there's any activity such as running specific tasks or services active, running monitoring applications, or running scripts leading to *WmiPrvse.exe* or Winmgmt high CPU.
+Check if there's any activity, such as running specific tasks or services active, running monitoring applications, or running scripts leading to *WmiPrvse.exe* or Winmgmt high CPU.

-Understand if there's any pattern, which means if the CPU usage is consistent or inconsistent, random, sporadic or regular spikes.
+Understand if there's any pattern, which means CPU usage is consistent, inconsistent, random, sporadic, or has regular spikes.

 Identify the frequency of the CPU consumption.
-Check if it occurs only during production hours or a specific activity like user sign in, sign out, out of business hours or random time of the day.
+Check if it occurs only during production hours, out-of-business hours, or a random time of the day.
+It may also occur during a specific activity like user sign in or sign out.

 You may use Task Manager and visually make a note of how the CPU usage pattern is.

-Here's an example shows how to use the Performance Monitor (Perfmon) tool to identify the exact instances of *WmiPrvse.exe* that has the PID you have identified.
+Here's an example that shows how to use the Performance Monitor (Perfmon) tool to identify the exact instances of *WmiPrvse.exe* with the PID you identified.
 You can also get a graphical view of the CPU consumption of any process (*WmiPrvse.exe* or *svchost.exe* hosting WMI service).

 1. Open an elevated command prompt, and enter *Perfmon*.
-2. Select **Performance Monitor** in the left pane, and select the plus sign in the right pane to open the **Add Counters** window.
+2. Select **Performance Monitor** in the left pane, and select the plus sign (**+**) in the right pane to open the **Add Counters** window.
 3. Expand **Process** and select **ID Process**.
 Select all the **WmiPrvse#** instances, and then select **Add** > **OK**.

     :::image type="content" source="media/troubleshoot-wmi-high-cpu-issues/id-process-counter.png" alt-text="Screenshot shows how to add ID Process counters.":::

     :::image type="content" source="media/troubleshoot-wmi-high-cpu-issues/id-process-counter-details.png" alt-text="Screenshot shows the details of the ID Process counters.":::

 4. In the **Add Counters** window, expand **Process** and select **%Processor Time**.
-Select the **WmiPrvse#** matching the PID consuming high CPU, and then select **Add** > **OK**.
+Select the **WmiPrvse#** matching the PID consuming high CPU usage, and then select **Add** > **OK**.

     :::image type="content" source="media/troubleshoot-wmi-high-cpu-issues/processor-time-counter.png" alt-text="Screenshot shows how to add %Processor Time counters.":::

     :::image type="content" source="media/troubleshoot-wmi-high-cpu-issues/processor-time-counter-details.png" alt-text="Screenshot shows the details of the %Processor Time counters.":::

-5. For the "ID Process" counter, the Last, Average, Minimum and Maximum, all represent the PID of the respective *WmiPrvse.exe* process.
-Once you have identified the exact instance that is consuming high CPU, you may remove the remaining instances of **WmiPrvse#** instances from the list by pressing <kbd>Delete</kbd>.
+5. For the "ID Process" counter, the Last, Average, Minimum, and Maximum all represent the PID of the respective *WmiPrvse.exe* process.
+Once you have identified the exact instance that's consuming high CPU usage, you may remove the remaining instances of **WmiPrvse#** instances from the list by pressing <kbd>Delete</kbd>.

-In the example, it's noted that *WmiPrvse.exe* PID 556 was consuming high CPU, and it's **WmiPrvse#1** that is matching PID 556 in Performance Monitor.
+In the example, it's noted that *WmiPrvse.exe* PID 556 was consuming high CPU usage, and it's **WmiPrvse#1** that matches PID 556 in Performance Monitor.

-Then counter **%Processor Time** of **WmiPrvse#1** is added to see live graphical view CPU usage of this process.
+Then counter **%Processor Time** of **WmiPrvse#1** is added to see a live graphical view the CPU usage of this process.
 In the example, the color of **%Processor Time** of **WmiPrvse#1** is changed from yellow to red.

-The steps are same for locating the right **svchost#** in Performance Monitor, in the case of high CPU by *svchost.exe* hosting Wmimgmt service.
+The steps are the same for locating the right **svchost#** in Performance Monitor in the case of high CPU usage by *svchost.exe* hosting the Wmimgmt service.

 If you observe that a *svchost.exe* process hosting the WMI service is causing high CPU usage and suspect that WMI is contributing to the issue, you can confirm if the PID of the *svchost.exe* process is hosting the WMI service by running the following command: